Are there mistakes on your birth certificate or your baby’s birth certificate? Here’s how to change name in PSA birth certificate that will help you.

 2. Proceed to your local civil registry office

-After compiling and preparing the required documents, go to your local civil registry office where the applicant (which is your baby) is born.
+Secondly, after compiling and preparing the required documents, go to your local civil registry office where the applicant (which is your baby) is born.
 This office is usually near or located at a municipal hall or the city.
-Please be reminded that your child, who still cannot file the petition personally must be present during the day of the filing.
+Please be reminded that your child must be present on the day of the filing.

-Hence, if you’ve already moved to a different place, proceed to the nearest civil registry office and file your petition there.
-Kindly note that this process is more costly than when you file your petition to your local civil registry office.
-Where your child is born and will take longer to be processed.
+The nearest civil registry office is where you should file your petition if you have already moved to a different place.
+Kindly note that this process is more costly than when you file your petition to your local civil registry office where your child is born.

 3. Submit the required documents